Some Velvet Morning (band): Album Background

 Some Velvet Morning were signed in 2005 to Rhythmbank Entertainment, founded by music manager Vicki Wickham and Nona Hendryx, formerly of Labelle.
 The sessions for the band's first recordings took place at Mayfair Studios in Hampstead with producer Rik Simpson.
 The band recorded their first single, "Losing My Mind" and "Godless", which was later remixed for the album, 'Silence Will Kill You'.

 The band moved studios to The Fish Factory in Willesden.
 Working again with Rik Simpson, the band recorded 5 further titles: "One Day You'll Love The Things You Hate', "Pretty Girl", "The Nightshift", "Let The Good Times Come My Way" and "Stone Cold" with Simpson augmenting the band on synths.

-Producer Mike Pelanconi (aka Prince Fatty) was also engaged to work on three tracks "Stolen Love Song", "The Madness Of Crowds" and the unreleased "Fuel Crisis", the latter of which was the band's regular stage opener in this era.
+Producer Mike Pelanconi (a.k.a.
+Prince Fatty) was also engaged to work on three tracks "Stolen Love Song", "The Madness Of Crowds" and the unreleased "Fuel Crisis", the latter of which was the band's regular stage opener in this era.
 Pelanconi was also involved in the remix of "Godless" with Desmond Lambert from the band.
 Lambert took over production duties for the album's remaining numbers – the singles "Settle Down" and "Propaganda", as well as another unreleased recording – "Shine Some Light".

 "Silence Will Kill You" was nominated for Radio X's album of the year in 2007.
 The band recorded three of the album tracks live for the BBC Radio 2 on the Janice Long show ("Losing My Mind", "One Day You'll Love The Things You Hate" and "Propaganda").
 The singles "Losing My Mind" and "Propaganda" were staples of UK independent radio in 2007 and 2008 respectively with substantial support from Radio X.

 To support the album, Some Velvet Morning toured the East Coast of America in the autumn of 2007, performing on Fox 5's "Fearless Music" TV show ("Losing My Mind" was broadcast although other titles were taped).

 The album's title was taken from a song called "Silence Will Kill You" which was performed live and proposed as the band's follow up single to "Losing My Mind", but was not recorded.
 The artwork was designed by the band with New York artist Charlene Lanzal, who also designed the artwork for the band's "Pretty Girl" single.
 The artwork was inspired by a Russian propaganda poster from the second World War that the band had seen on a visit to a Moscow art gallery.